CHRISTOPHE GEVERS, Coffee Table with Red Curved Steel Base

 Coffee table designed by Christophe Gevers in the 1970s.
-The table features a circular clear glass top resting on a curved steel base finished in red lacquer, a colour frequently used by Gevers in his interiors and furniture designs.
+The table features a clear glass top resting on a curved steel base finished in red lacquer, a colour frequently used by Gevers in his interiors and furniture designs.
 The base consists of two bent steel elements that support the 16 mm thick glass top.
-The use of industrial materials, visible structure and strong geometry is characteristic of Gevers' work.
+The use of industrial materials, visible structure and strong geometry is defines Gevers' work.

 h x w x d: 40 x 140 cm / weight: 130 kg